mmatyas/pegasus-docs/docs/user-guide/platform-retropie.md

 # Platform notes: RetroPie

-Other than the official Raspberry Pi releases you can found on the [download page](getting-started.md), Pegasus is also from the RetroPie repositories.
+For Raspberry Pi devices Pegasus is also available from the RetroPie repositories.
 You can install it by two ways:

 - a) From the RetroPie setup menu
 - b) Using the Frontend Chooser tool

 !!! note
-    You will need RetroPie version 4.3 (released on September 21, 2017) or later to install Pegasus through RetroPie.
+    You will need RetroPie version **4.6** (released on April 28, 2020) or later to successfully install Pegasus.

 ## From the setup menu

 You can start the RetroPie setup script from the terminal (`sudo ~/RetroPie-Setup/retropie_setup.sh`) or from another already installed frontend.
 You will be greeted with a text-based interface.

 To install Pegasus, select *Manage Packages &rarr; Manage experimental packages &rarr; pegasus-fe &rarr; Install from binary*.
 The latest release will then be downloaded.
 You can also update your existing installation here.

 ![retropie screenshot](img/retropie-expmenu.png)

-After the installation, you can either call `/opt/retropie/supplementary/pegasus-fe/pegasus-fe` manually, or edit `/opt/retropie/configs/all/autostart.sh` to launch Pegasus on boot (instead of eg. ES2).
+After the installation, you can either call `pegasus-fe` manually, or edit `/opt/retropie/configs/all/autostart.sh` to launch Pegasus on boot (instead of eg. ES2).

 ## Using the Frontend Chooser